OpenSUTD/SAC-student-rules/using-the-sac.md

 The SAC furniture is to be kept _clean and tidy_.
 Don't be that person who slobbers all over tables and ruins it for everyone.

-At the same time, make sure that the floor is clear of detritus and the like before you leave!
+At the same time, make sure that the floor is clear of shavings/dirt and the like before you leave!
 Nobody likes working on dirty floors.

 ### Garbage